xenobiolab/xenoquant/README.md

 Models are trained on **defined sequence contexts**, not the full sequence space.
 For best performance, training should include:

-1. A dataset containing the UBP substitution
+1. A dataset containing the XNA substitution
 2. A matched dataset containing the corresponding canonical DNA sequence

 ---